DLXPlugins/wp-plugin-info-card/readme.txt

 == Description ==

 Plugin Info Card displays plugins & themes data in beautiful cards using WP Plugin & Theme APIs.
-Dashboard widget included.
+With four blocks, four shortcodes, and several layouts and schemes, you can display your plugins and themes in a variety of ways.

 [youtube https://www.youtube.com/watch?v=8eKDCEoXGKU&rel=0]